smaurice101/readthedocs/docs/source/tmlbuilds.rst

        Note, if you are directly streaming from LogStash

-       just enter the kafka topc name.
+       just enter the kafka topic name.
 You can also

        separate multiple topics with a comma.
    * - searchterms